gabrielcsapo/node-flat-db/README.md

 ### How to use id based resources

 Being able to retrieve data using an id can be quite useful, particularly in servers.
-To add id-based resources support to lowdb, you have 2 options.
+To add id-based resources support to flat-db, you have 2 options.

 [underscore-db](https://github.com/typicode/underscore-db) provides a set of helpers for creating and manipulating id-based resources.